SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

     parameters:
       service: hanatrial
 ```

+> Take care to get the whitespace and indentation right!

 This step is only necessary when you want to deploy the project to the trial landscape.

 ### 3. Add a independent project descriptor